merlab/text_features/README.md

+# Text-Mining Based Feature Selection for Anticancer Drug Response Prediction

+## Abstract

+Motivation: Predicting anticancer treatment response from baseline genomic data is a critical obstacle in personalized medicine.
+Machine learning methods are commonly used for predicting drug response from gene expression data.
+In the process of constructing these machine learning models, one of the most significant challenges is identifying appropriate features among a massive number of genes.

+Results: In this study, we utilize features (genes) extracted using the text-mining of scientific literatures.
+Using two independent cancer pharmacogenomic datasets, we demonstrate that text-mining-based features outperform traditional feature selection techniques in machine learning tasks.
+In addition, our analysis reveals that text-mining feature-based machine learning models trained on in vitro data also perform well when predicting the response of in vivo cancer models.
+Our results demonstrate that text-mining based feature selection is an easy to implement approach that is suitable for building machine learning models for anticancer drug response prediction.

 ## Descriptions of some scripts in /R

 For each argument, refer to "Reference for valid arguments" table below, for all supported inputs.

 ### /R/init_train.R